kbeswick/taking-the-plunge-trln2019/index.md

 ???

 Here's what a standard neural network looks like.
 They are organized as stacked layers of neurons, with connections between them.
-Each of these connections has a numerical weight that represents how strong the connection is, and these are what we need to learn as part of the training process.
-These weights are initialized completely randomly before training the neural network.
+Each connection has a numerical weight that represents how strong the connection is, and these weight values are what we need to learn as part of the training process.
+The connection weights are initialized completely randomly before training the neural network.

-The important thing to note about this diagram is that while I'm showing only a small number of weights, neurons and layers, a real model could have millions of neurons, hundreds of layers, and many thousands of weights - an extremely large structure to reason about.
+An important thing to note about this diagram is that while I'm showing only a small number of weights, neurons and layers, a real model could have millions of neurons, hundreds of layers, and many thousands of weights - an extremely large structure to reason about.
+This is why neural networks are sometimes described as black boxes - we know how they work, but they are so big that it's sometimes difficult to interrogate specific decisions they make.

 Our input image is fed into the network through the input layer on the left.
 The data flows through the neurons and connections in the hidden layers in the middle, until a prediction is made at the output layer at the end of the network.

-Each neuron does a similar mathematical operation - apply the weights, combine the incoming signals, run through an activation function, and repeat.
+Each neuron does a similar mathematical operation - apply the weights to the incoming signals, combine them, run through an activation function, and repeat.
 The activation function represents whether the neuron fires or not.
 Over time, each neuron learns to detect a specific feature in the image.
 Earlier neurons (to the left side of the network) learn to detect simpler features like edges, and later neurons detect higher level